kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - Wilson loop spectrum of 1D Rice-Mele chain.

-- spin-resolved Wilson loop spectrum of 2D topological insulator and a 2D fragile topological insulator (see Ref.
-[2]).
+- spin-resolved Wilson loop spectrum of 2D topological insulator and a 2D fragile topological insulator (see Refs.
+[2,3]).

 - nested Wilson loop spectrum of a 2D quadrupole insulator, a 3D inversion-protected or C2T-protected axion insulator, and a 3D helical higher-order topological insulator (see Refs.
 [1,2,3]).